SemGDT/dttp_delog/README.md

-# dttp Tool to build a timeline summary of user-defined events from a big txt file
+# dttp Tool to build a timeline summary of user-defined events from a big txt log
 ## Overview
 It happens so often that SW developers are provided with a massive log, so big that the developers don't have a good view of the timeline of the events of their interest.
 Fortunately, this free software tool is a game changer since it allows the developers to define their own key events that they want to look for from any text log type